Scholarships and Bursaries

 No application is required.

 All secondary school diploma exams must be written by the end of August.
-Eligibility will be reviewed starting August 7.
+Eligibility is reviewed on an ongoing basis.

 Criteria